lukamircetic/reading-list-api/README.md

-# Project reading-list-api
+# Reading List Server

-Simple reading list server for keeping track of articles you have read.
+Simple reading list server/database using Go and sqlite for keeping track of articles you have read.
 Uses Gemini API for extracting article details and creating a short summary.
 Main use case for me is to show on my personal website what I've been reading.

 ## Getting Started